Fontenay-le-Comte tourism & sightseeing

 Note: Fontenay Abbey is NOT in this town - please see our detailed visitor guide at Fontenay Abbey.

-A quiet and pleasant country town, there are no great highlights in Fontenay-le-Comte but there are many interesting buildings to discover in the town and it makes a very pleasant place for a stroll.
+A quiet and pleasant country town, there are several interesting buildings to discover in in Fontenay-le-Comte as well as the Chateau de Terre-Neuve and it makes a very pleasant place for a stroll.

 There is a park area around the remains of the castle (Parc Baron) at the top of the town, and a pretty little medieval garden in the same park.
 (At the time of our visit the garden was very neglected and the park rather poorly maintained - a shame because it could easily be a highlight for Fontenay-le-Comte.)